-In the United States the vast majority of healthcare delivery is highly localized.
-(1) However, it is routine for important data about patients’ ongoing care to reside in multiple unconnected organizations.
-SHIEC member HIEs use information technology and trusted relationships in their service areas to enable secure, authorized exchange of patient information among disparate providers.
-By providing enhanced access to all available and relevant patient data SHIEC HIE members aim to improve the quality, coordination, and cost-effectiveness of health care provided in their communities.
+They use information technology and trusted relationships in their service areas to enable secure, authorized exchange of patient information among health care providers.
+By providing enhanced access to all available and relevant patient data, SHIEC HIE members aim to improve the quality, coordination, and cost-effectiveness of health care provided in their communities.